Get Approved for up to $35,000 in 3 minutes

 • A high monthly income

-They have to be sure, in the event the borrower can’t pay the funds back, that the co-signer can afford to do so.
+They have to be sure that, in the event the borrower can’t pay the funds back, the co-signer can afford to do so.
 Once this is proven, then the mortgage lender can get your mortgage approved.

 Tax Implications of Co-signing